viamrobotics/docs/docs/getting-started/high-level-overview.md

 To read more on how to do this, check out our documentation on [Using Our SDKs for a Server Component Implementation](/docs/product-overviews/sdk-as-server).
 Your part will manage this process and expose the API as it does with all of your other components.

-If and when you start collaborating with other users, then you may wish to manage their access to different robots.
+If and when you start collaborating with other users, you may wish to manage their access to different robots.
 You can organize robots, users, and organizations using [Viam’s Organizational Management System](/docs/product-overviews/organization-management).

 More detailed information can be found in the product overview and deep dive documents.